HigherOrderCO/Bend/GUIDE.md

 bend run main.bend
 ```

-If all goes well, you should see "Hello, world!".
+If all goes well, you should see `"Hello, world!"`.
 The `bend run` command uses
 the reference interpreter, which is slow.
 In a few moments, we'll teach you how
 to run your code in parallel, on both CPUs and GPUs.
 For now, let's learn some
 fundamentals!